-As trustees we acknowledge we have overall responsibility for ensuring that REAch2Hertfordshire Academy Trust has an effective and appropriate system of control, financial and otherwise.
-However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against misstatement or loss.
+As trustees, we acknowledge we have overall responsibility for ensuring that REAch2Warwickshire Academy Trust has an effective and appropriate system of control, financial and otherwise.
+However such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.

-The board of trustees has delegated the day-to-day responsibility to the Executive Principal, as accounting officer, (referred to in the Articles as the Executive Director) for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the Master Funding Agreement and Supplementary Funding Agreements between REAch2Hertfordshire Academy Trust and the Secretary of State for Education.
-They are also responsible for reporting to the Board of directors any material weakness or breakdowns in internal control.
+The board of trustees has delegated the day-to-day responsibility to the Executive Principal, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between REAch2Warwickshire Academy Trust and the Secretary of State for Education.
+They are also responsible for reporting to the board of trustees any material weaknesses or breakdowns in internal control.